alexander-perucci/generatewebservice/README.md

 4. What version of the plug-in is the issue reproducible in.
 Is it reproducible after updating to the latest version.

 ## Contribute
-You can also support this project by donating on Gittip [here](https://www.gittip.com/prednaxela/)
+You can also support this project by donating on Gratipay [here](https://www.gratipay.com/prednaxela/)

 ## License
 Licensed under the MPL version 2.0 license.